- Current Issue

 Unlike most cities, Paris still aches with history and the medical memory of centuries.

-Microscopic genes affected by macroeconomic concerns
+Microscopic genes affected by macroeconomic events

 Genes express themselves differently depending on environment, and how people access health care could determine how genes affect their health.